After an Afghan ‘comedian’ is killed by militants, videos of his treatment spark outrage nationwide

 Suhail Shaheen, a Taliban spokesperson, denied the group was responsible but said it would be investigated, he told reporters in a WhatsApp message.

-The circumstances of Khasha’s death remains unclear, as are the grievances that may have sparked the abduction and killing.
-Local police in Kandahar are notorious for their own abuses and atrocities against civilians in their fight against Taliban militants, including retribution driven by tribal affiliation.
+The circumstances of Khasha’s death is murky, as are the grievances that may have sparked the abduction and killing.

+Khasha was an obscure figure inside Kandahar before his death, and his relationship with the community as a policeman is unclear.
+Local police in Kandahar are notorious for their own abuses and atrocities against civilians in their fight against Taliban militants, including retribution driven by tribal affiliation, extortion and other crimes.

 Illustrations of Khasha have flooded Facebook and Twitter, galvanizing prominent writers and diplomats as the Taliban absorb more territory across the country.
 In Kandahar, Khasha’s hometown, militants have besieged and now control some parts of the provincial capital, along with about half of the country’s district centers, U.S. defense officials have said.